hexbatch/apple-core/core-docs/step-2-attributes/attribute-overview.md

           name: name of the attribute (unique to all attributes)
           description: some text explaining why this attribute is used, etc, the author or other info
           is_retired: default false // if true then cannot be added to element types
+          is_system: if so marked, then anyone can use this in their own types
           meta:
             (can be in different langs or default lang)
             description: (in plain text or markup)